 Polyurethane conformal coatings have an increased chemical resistance over acrylics.
 They are easy to apply, but have longer cure times.
 There are varieties that can be cured with the use of heat or moisture.
 Polyurethanes are best suited for applications where extra chemical resistance is required, for example, industrial controls and marine electronics, where abrasion resistance is needed, and ease of repair is not as important.

 Silicone conformal coatings are made of flexible elastomers and have excellent performance in high and low temperatures.
 They give decent moisture protection and have good solvent resistance.
 Silicone conformal coatings are the most difficult to repair or remove from PCBs.
 Like polyurethane conformal coatings, there are varieties that can be cured with the use of heat or moisture.
 Silicone is used in industrial drilling/mining equipment, under-hood automotive and in electronics where temperatures can reach greater than 150?C.

 Other types of conformal coating materials are available including epoxies, parylene and UV curable.
 When selecting a conformal coating, there are some questions to consider when selecting the best type for the application.
 What are the main protection requirements?
 Is chemical resistance, re-work or industry qualifications (UL, MIL, IPC) required?
 What are the temperature extremes?
 Lastly, how should the conformal coating be applied (brush, dip, spray or automated application)?

-For more information on conformal coatings, go to ellsworth.com or contact Ellsworth Adhesives directly by calling 1-800-888-0698.
+For more information on conformal coatings contact Ellsworth Adhesives by calling 1-800-888-0698 or go to ellsworth.com.